akretion/pos/pos_order_to_sale_order/README.rst

 Technical Notes
 ===============

-* Some hooks are defined in the JS file, to define custom behaviour after having created the sale order (and the stock picking).
+* Some hooks are defined in the JS file, to define custom behavior after having created the sale order (and the stock picking).

 * Some prepare functions are available in the sale.order model, to overload the creation of the sale order.

-* An additionnal, not displayed option, is to allow payment for sale orders.
+* An additional, not displayed option, is to allow payment for sale orders.
-It requires an additionnal module (not yet written) to handle it correctly.
+  It requires an additinnal module (not yet written) to handle it correctly.

 Known issues / Roadmap